 L6405W: No .ANY selector matches Section <name>(<objname>).
+See the following in the armlink User Guide:

 Placement of unassigned sections with the .ANY module selector.

 L6406W: No space in execution regions with .ANY selector matching Section <name>(<objname>).

 This occurs if there is not sufficient space in the scatter file regions containing .ANY to place the section listed.
 You must modify your scatter file to ensure there is sufficient space for the section.